openedx/edx-documentation/en_us/shared/set_up_course/studio_add_course_information/studio_course_staffing.rst

 Add Course Team Members
 ************************

 Course team members are users who help you build your course.
-Before you can assign Staff or Admin access to a team member, you must meet these prerequisites.
+To add someone to the course team, you must meet these prerequisites.

-* You must be an Admin.
+* You must have the Admin role in the course.

 * The team member that you want to add must register a user account and activate the account.